MEF Forum

 MEF, founded in 2001, is a nonprofit international industry consortium, of network, cloud, and technology providers.
 MEF, originally known as the Metro Ethernet Forum, was dedicated to Carrier Ethernet networks and services, and in recent years, significantly broadened its scope, which now includes underlay connectivity services such as Optical, Carrier Ethernet, IP, along with overlay digital services including SD-WAN Services, as well as APIs to support orchestration of the service lifecycle (termed Lifecycle Service Orchestration, or LSO APIs based on MEF 55 Lifecycle Service Orchestration (LSO): Reference Architecture and Framework, for connectivity and digital services).
 Along with this change in scope, MEF re-branded from the "Metro Ethernet Forum", to simply "MEF".
 "MEF Forum" is MEF's legal name.

 The forum is composed of service providers, incumbent local exchange carriers, network equipment vendors, cloud providers and other related organizations, within the information and communications technology industry, that share an interest in connectivity services, digital services, automation, orchestration and standardization to pragmatically enhance and accelerate the industry's digital transformation.
 There are approximately 200 MEF members, many of which have achieved MEF 3.0 certification of their MEF-standardized services or technology.

 MEF comprises multiple technical committees to develop, evolve and promote the adoption of MEF standard services and interfaces.
-This contrasts with standard bodies such as the Internet Engineering Task Force and the Institute of Electrical and Electronics Engineers (IEEE).
-The forum regularly makes recommendations to, and collaborates with, existing standards bodies and develops standards predominantly outside the scope of other standards bodies.
+The forum regularly makes recommendations to, and collaborates with, existing standards bodies, such as the Internet Engineering Task Force (IETF) and the Institute of Electrical and Electronics Engineers (IEEE).

 History

-MEF was preceded by the Ethernet in the First Mile Alliance (EFMA), also a nonprofit international industry consortium, which was established in 2001 to promote standards-based Ethernet in the First Mile (EFM) technologies and products and position EFM as a networking technology for an access network.
+MEF was preceded by the Ethernet in the First Mile Alliance (EFMA), also a nonprofit international industry consortium, which was established in 2001 to promote standards-based Ethernet in the first mile (EFM) technologies and products and position EFM as a networking technology for an access network.

 In 2005, with the completion of the 802.3ah standard by the IEEE, the EFMA became part of MEF.

 In 2015, MEF voted to change its name to "MEF Forum" to reflect its expansion in setting standards for network virtualization.

 In 2017, the International Multimedia Telecommunications Consortium (IMTC) was merged into MEF.

 In 2018, MEF published its first technical standards on optical transport (MEF 63) and IP (MEF 61).